 - Time required to complete the training(s)

 - Credibility of the training center and staff

 - Support during and after your training

 Make sure to ask as many questions as needed to find out if the NLP training center meets your criteria.

-iNLP Center offers a comprehensive NLP Practitioner, NLP Master Practitioner, and NLP Trainer program, as well as NLP Life Coach training that will prepare a student for work as an NLP coach, NLP trainer, or to simply enhance their current career.
+iNLP Center offers a comprehensive NLP Practitioner, Master Practitioner, and Trainer program, as well as Life Coach training that will prepare a student for work as a coach, trainer, or to simply enhance a current career.